 If you got cancer after having ingested contaminated high blood pressure pills, the personal injury attorneys at Shouse Law Group want to help.
 We are here to do all we can to diligently investigate your claim, effectively negotiate with the pharmaceutical companies, and tirelessly litigate your case.

-You can contact our skilled and caring personal injury attorneys now at (855) 396-0370 for a free consultation and case evaluation.
+You can contact our personal injury attorneys for a free consultation and case evaluation.
 Make sure to act as soon as possible before the Valsartan deadline to file your lawsuit passes.

 - See Valsartan, WebMD.com; Losartan, WebMD.com

 - John P. Cunha, “Losartan vs. Valsartan (Differences between Side Effects and Uses)“, Medicine.net; Cozaar, RXlist.com; Diovan, RXlist.com.

 - Id.; see Dr. Sharon Orrange, “What’s Better: Losartan or Valsartan?”
 GoodRX.com (January 5, 2018).